niksaak/dame/README.md

 ## Building

 For Linux and MinGW you can just run `make` in this folder.
-It will configure and build executable in directory *build/bin/*.
-You can also pass following parameters to make:
+It will invoke CMake to configure and build executable in the *build* directory.
+You can also pass following parameter to make:
 + **BUILD** - build type.
 Supported either `Debug` (the default) or `Release`.

 Because of extensive usage of compiler extensions, for now DAME only builds with *Clang*.
 It also needs linking against BlocksRuntime library on all configurations with no native blocks support.

-Current version: **0.0.921** <br />
+Current version: **0.0.922** <br />
-Working on: mothership modules internal structure.
+Working on: making things work.